Bronchitis: Cause

 In more than 90% of cases, the cause is a viral infection.
 These viruses may spread through the air when people cough or by direct contact.
 Risk factors include exposure to tobacco smoke, dust, and other air pollutants.
 A small number of cases are due to bacteria such as Mycoplasma pneumoniae or Bordetella pertussis.

 Diagnosis

 Diagnosis is typically based on a person's signs and symptoms.
 The color of the sputum does not indicate if the infection is viral or bacterial.
 Determining the underlying organism is usually not required.
 Other causes of similar symptoms include asthma, pneumonia, bronchiolitis, bronchiectasis, and COPD.
 A chest X-ray may be useful to detect pneumonia.

-Another common sign of bronchitis is a cough which lasts ten days to three weeks.
-If the cough lasts for longer than a month, it may become chronic bronchitis.
+Another common sign of bronchitis is a cough lasting ten days to three weeks.
+If the cough lasts longer than a month, it may become chronic bronchitis.
 In addition, a fever may be present.
 Acute bronchitis is normally caused by a viral infection.
 Typically, these infections are rhinovirus, adenovirus, parainfluenza, or influenza.
-No specific testing is normally needed in order to diagnose acute bronchitis.
+No specific testing is normally needed to diagnose acute bronchitis.